Portland Water Quality at a Glance

 Frequently Asked Questions

-Should I be concerned about Cryptosporidium in Portland’s water?
+Should I be concerned about Cryptosporidium in Portland’s water in 2026?

-• The Oregon Health Authority and Multnomah County public health officials continue to believe the water is safe to drink for the general public
+• The Oregon Health Authority and public health officials continue to advise that the general public does not need to take additional precautions regarding Portland’s drinking water

-• People with severely weakened immune systems should consult their healthcare providers about drinking Bull Run water
+• People with severely weakened immune systems — such as those undergoing chemotherapy, organ transplant recipients, or people with HIV/AIDS — should consult their healthcare provider before drinking Bull Run water unfiltered

-Those who are concerned can use filters certified for “cyst reduction” or “cyst removal” (NSF/ANSI Standard 53 or 58).
-Portland conducts regular monitoring and testing and publishes the results at portland.gov/water/water-quality/cryptosporidium.
+Those seeking additional protection can use filters certified for “cyst removal” (NSF/ANSI Standard 53 or 58).
+Portland publishes regular monitoring results at portland.gov/water.
+See our filter guide for recommended options, and follow our water alert news for filtration project updates.

 Should I be concerned about lead in Portland’s water?

-Portland is building a new filtration facility for several important reasons:
+Portland is building a filtration facility for several critical reasons:

-• Regulatory Compliance: Following Cryptosporidium detections in 2017, the Oregon Health Authority required Portland to treat for Cryptosporidium by September 2027
+• Regulatory Compliance: Following low-level Cryptosporidium detections in 2017, the Oregon Health Authority required Portland to filter Bull Run water by September 30, 2027 under a Bilateral Compliance Agreement

 What is the Columbia South Shore Well Field?

-The Columbia South Shore Well Field is Portland’s secondary water source and a critical part of the city’s water supply resilience.
-Here’s what makes it important:
+The Columbia South Shore Well Field is Portland’s critical backup water source and an essential part of the city’s supply resilience:

-• Significant Capacity: When fully activated, the system can produce between 65-95 million gallons of water per day
+• Significant Capacity: When fully activated, the system can produce 65–95 million gallons per day.
+In summer 2025, groundwater supplied approximately 40% of Portland’s total daily water demand

 Contaminants of Concern